The Job Coach (FAQ)

 The Career Development Center has many different programs.
-First, we have drop in hours on Tuesday and Wednesday 1:00-3:00 and Thursday 10:00-12:00.
+First, we offer individual career advising meetings to help you develop a career plan.
 Next, there are workshops that you can attend.
-They range from resume help to fixing your LinkedIn profile.
+They range from resume help to fixing your LinkedIn profile to our Career Pathways Program.
 You can also use Handshake, our career management system for students.
 On Handshake you can look for jobs and internships and find a tons of information about professional development topics and more!

 3. What is Handshake and what does it do?

-Handshake is a tool to help students look for jobs and internships but it also has other information on it.
+Handshake is a tool to help students look for jobs, internships and more.
 In Handshake the Resources section has "How-tos" on resumes, cover letters, interviewing, networking, strengthening your Linkedin profile and other topics.
 Students can also find all of the Career Development Center events and can schedule appointments with career advisors.

 4. I feel overwhelmed.
 Where should I start?

 Let's start with a conversation.
-Stop by and see us during drop-in times or schedule an appointment.
-We can give you some basic things to start working on.
+Schedule an appointment with a career advisor.
 Once you break the ice it will be a piece of cake!

-5. Do I need a resume to go to the drop-in hours?
+5. Do I need a resume to go to the career development center?

 No, we are there to meet with you for any reason relating to career planning and professional development.
 If you want feedback on your resume please bring a hard copy to our office or forward to an advisor prior to a virtual appointment and we will give you feedback on it.
 Other than that we are happy to chat about any career topic with which you need help.